OmJan/aiopg/benchmark/README.md

-# to run benchmark
+* to run benchmark, about more options see benchmark.main

 ```sh
 python benchmark.py psycopg,aiopg,aiopg_sa
 ```

-# report saves to benchmark/report.json by default, psycopg runs with 10 treads by default, but aiopg, aiopg.sa in one thread
+* report saves to benchmark/report.json by default, psycopg runs with 10 treads by default, but aiopg, aiopg.sa in one thread

 ```json
 {